-NHS Health Scotland undertakes a variety of food and health work including supporting policy development and managing the Food and Health Alliance.
+NHS Health Scotland undertakes a variety of food and health work including supporting policy development.

 We also support the Healthier Scotland Cooking Bus and Scottish Grocers Federation Healthy Living Programme, while Community Food and Health (Scotland) (CFHS) and the healthyliving award are also now part of NHS Health Scotland.